Robert Drummond of Carnock: Life

 Robert Drummond was the eldest son of Alexander Drummond, of Carnock and Arnmore (Ernmore), and Marjory Bruce of Auchinbowie.
 Arnmore is a location at Kippen, Stirlingshire, neighbouring Broich, the home of William Schaw, his successor as Master of Work who is regarded as a founder of Freemasonry.

 Alexander Drummond had been a supporter of the Earl of Angus and went with him to exile to England in 1529.
 Carnock, the location, is to the east of Stirling.
 Robert built up the Carnock lands into a holding recognised as a free barony.

 Robert's first wife, Agnes (or Margaret), was a sister of Sir William Kirkcaldy of Grange.
 With Robert's permission, Agnes Kirkcaldy sold a tenement in Dysart called the "Slate House" in 1540.
 Agnes's sister Elizabeth married John Mowbray grandson of Robert Barton of Over Barnton.
 Some time after 1542, Robert married Marjorie Elphinstone, the sister of his neighbour Lord Elphinstone.
+She seems to be noted as "Margere Helfiston" among the companions of Mary of Guise during her trip to France in 1550.

 In 1553 the affairs of Lord Elphinstone were put in the hands of Lord Erskine, John Drummond of Innerpeffray, and Robert Drummond of Carnock.
 He was knighted as a supporter of Henry Stuart, Lord Darnley, in 1565.
 He had fought for Darnley's father, Matthew Stewart, 4th Earl of Lennox, against Regent Arran at Glasgow Muir in 1544.

 "Dominus Drummond", as he is referred to in the Annals of Dunfermline, is said to have been responsible for the repairs to Dunfermline Abbey in 1570.
 A family contract concerning the lands of a kinsman Henry Drummond of Riccarton made in 1575 suggest that Robert had some influence with Regent Morton, able to forward his family business with Scotland's ruler.